unixorn/tumult.plugin.zsh/README.md

 ## Installation

 Tumult is packaged as a ZSH plugin to make it easier to use if you're already using a ZSH framework.
-If you don't already use a framework, I recommend [zgen](https://github.com/tarjoilija/zgen), it is wicked fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins.
+If you don't already use a framework, I recommend [zgen](https://github.com/tarjoilija/zgen), because it is wicked fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins.

 ### Bash / not using a framework